meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 Elasticsearch has been designed as a backend search engine and, although it is not at first suited for this purpose, is commonly used to build search bars for the end users.
 Unlike Elasticsearch which is a general search engine, MeiliSearch focuses on delivering a specific kind of features.

 Elasticsearch can handle search through massive amounts of data and perform text analysis.
-In order to make it effective for end-user searching, you need to spend time understanding more about how Elasticsearch works internally to be able to configure it properly.
+In order to make it effective for end-user searching, you need to spend time understanding more about how Elasticsearch works internally to be able to customize and tailor it to fit your needs.
 MeiliSearch is intended to deliver performant instant search experiences aimed at end-users.
 However, processing complex queries or analyzing large datasets (over 100 M documents) is not possible.

 Elasticsearch can sometimes be too slow if you want to provide a full instant search experience.
 Most of the times, it is significantly slower in returning search results compared to MeiliSearch.